Updated: Mar 3

 Effective bug reports will validate that the bug contains all the necessary information that will help during the fixing and verification process.

 Bug reporting general guidelines

 There are some basic guidelines that we must follow to make the bug report as efficient as possible:

-Isolate the bug, make sure that you identify exactly what the problem is (Root Cause).
+Isolate the bug, make sure that you identify precisely what the problem is (Root Cause).

-Keep it simple and do not exaggerate, you are not writing an article or crime report.
+Please keep it simple and do not exaggerate.
+You are not writing an article or crime report.

 Make sure that you use technical facts and not personal opinions.

-Do not use any abusive language, remember that both you and the developer has the same goal.
+Do not use abusive language; remember that you and the developer have the same goal.

 The bug reporting Mandatory fields

-Once the bug is opened, the title becomes the first thing that other engineers will see, as a result, the bug title should be meaningful, descriptive, and unique (usually built from 40-60 characters) in a way that will allow them to understand what the bug is without the need to read the full bug description.
+Once the bug is opened, the title becomes the first thing other engineers will see.
+As a result, the bug title should be meaningful, descriptive, and unique (usually built from 40-60 characters) in a way that will allow them to understand what the bug is without the need to read the full bug description.